 The final verdict for a successful case should state clearly what amounts go to which parties—including both named survivors and the decedent’s estate—for particular damages.

 Dealing with the death of a loved one is a complicated, on-going process.
 After a death caused by a liable party’s negligence, the legal process can be intricate and difficult to understand.
-Consider reaching out to a Florida wrongful death lawyer at our firm for a free consultation.
-We can help you understand your legal rights, explain concepts like economic vs. non-economic damages, and walk you through the process of filing a claim.
-When you are ready, do not hesitate to reach out
+Contact the wrongful death attorneys at Kogan & DiSalvo, or call (561) 375-9500 today for your free consultation.

 If you are injured and unable to come to us,